asmotor/asmotor/doc/LinkerFoenix2560.md

 This is an executable format which can be loaded and executed by the FoenixMCP kernel.

 ## Pools
 This machine definition declares several pools covering different areas of the address space.
 The IO hole at $C000-$DFFF is excluded in this configuration.
-More advanced configurations can be defined by the user by providing a linker memory layout file.
+More advanced configurations can be defined by the user by providing a linker machine definition file.

 | Pool | Area | Description |
 |---|---|---|